Resurrected (film)

-Resurrected is a 1989 drama film directed by Paul Greengrass in his directorial debut.
+Resurrected is a 1989 British drama film directed by Paul Greengrass in his directorial debut.
 Written by Martin Allen, and starring David Thewlis, it is based on the story of the British soldier Philip Williams.

+During The Battle of Mount Tumbledown, a night battle during the Falklands War, Guardsman Philip Williams was knocked unconscious by an explosion, and left for dead.
+When he came to, the rest of the British soldiers had gone.
+Williams' parents were informed that he had been killed and a memorial service was held for him.

+When he returned to civilization after seven weeks, he was accused of desertion by the media and fellow soldiers and wrote the book "Summer Soldier" about his experiences.

 Resurrected premiered at the 39th Berlin International Film Festival in February 1989.

 Plot

 Soldier Kevin Deakin is presumed dead and left behind in the Falklands but is accused of desertion when he reappears seven weeks after the Falklands War ends.